-Five killed in ‘targeted’ shooting at Maryland newspaper
+Five killed in ‘targeted’ shooting at Capital Gazette newspaper in Annapolis, Maryland

 “I don’t know why.
 I don’t know why he stopped,” he said.

+Reporter Selene San Felice told the CNN broadcast outlet she was at her desk when she heard the shooting and ran with some others to a back door only to find it locked.
+She said she saw a colleague steps away as he was shot but did not get a view of the shooter as she sought to hide.

+“I heard footsteps a couple of times … I was breathing really loud and was trying not to, but I couldn’t be quiet,” she added.

-Annapolis mayor Gavin Buckley said the community is grieving the attack on the community paper.
+Annapolis mayor Gavin Buckley said the community is grieving the attack on their community paper.

 “These are the guys that come to city council meetings, have to listen to boring politicians and sit there,” Mr Buckley said.